glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 ## Submitter Section

-### Take all of the following steps

-The following describes actions to be taken or information to be provided.
+*The submitter section is meant for the person creating the PR.
 Please provide all the information requested and take all the actions directed.
-The goal is to produce a PR that is ready-to-go and need only be merged once approved.
+The goal is to produce a PR that is ready-to-go and need only be merged once approved.*

 #### Document details about the change and/or link to any existing documents with that information.

 > *insert detail here*

+#### Provide the date the change is intended to be deployed.

+> *date of intended deployment goes here*

 #### Test the change in appropriate development environment

 > *insert any notes about testing here or ignore this if there is nothing to know*

+#### List the applications that will be affected by this change.

+-

 #### List the intended audience for the change.

-> *insert audience for change*

-#### List the applications that will be affected by this change.

-> *applications affected go here*

-#### Provide the date the change is intended to be deployed.

-> *date of intended deployment goes here*
+*The audience is generally not the reviewers who will approve the PR, but the consumers of the change*

+-

 #### Notify the appropriate audiences of the change and the timing of deployment.

-> *Acknowledge that this has been done or provide appropriate detail*
+*Provide appropriate detail that the intended audience has been notified, or why they don't need to be notified*

 #### List any known security impacts or risks associated with this change.

-> *List of security impacts/concerns go here*
+-

 #### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.

+*This should be updated to reflect any immediately related follow-up pushes that resulted as part of the merge*

 ---

 ## Approver Section

+*The approver section is meant some someone other than the PR creator.*

-### Pre Approval Change Management Checklist
+### Pre-Approval Change Management Checklist

-The following checklist describes the general criteria required prior to PR approval for a change to a production environment.
+General criteria required prior to PR approval for a change to a production environment.
 Once all checklist items are satisfied, an approval can be granted.
-This is not exhaustive, and is only designed facilitate the approver in meeting the requirements of our Change Management process, all normal code review concerns, checks and other guards may need to be satisfied as well.
+This is not exhaustive, and is only designed facilitate the approver in meeting the requirements of our Change Management process.
+All normal code review concerns, checks and other guards may need to be satisfied as well.

 - [ ] Is Original change request document linked or otherwise included?
+- [ ] Is the deployment date documented?
 - [ ] Is the change audience documented?
-- [ ] Is the deployment date documented?
 - [ ] Have the appropriate audiences been notified of the change?
 - [ ] Has change been tested in development environment (Beta, DevShip, whatever is appropriate)?
 - [ ] Is the change labeled ‘Emergency’ if necessary?